James Hopgood

 Personal profile

-PhD Studentship Available: Adaptive time-resolved optical imaging for medical applications (Closing date: 13th June 2022)
+Current PhD Studentships Areas: Adaptive time-resolved optical imaging for medical applications

 Multi-target tracking (MTT) is an important problem in many defence and civilian applications, from tracking airborne targets, to maritime scenarios, to tracking people in urban environments.
 Recent work has been concerned with tracking an unknown number of targets from multiple multimodal asynchronous sensors, such as combining detections from multiple-radars and infra-red.
 Moreover, strong MoD investment in modular hierarchical autonomous sensor systems such as SAPIENT requires the development of inference algorithms for fixed-resource middleware platforms that scale with the variety, velocity, and veracity of the data, especially in cases where the sensor head has pre-processing capability.